 Opening hours of the Museum of Las Cortes de Cádiz: Tues-Fri 9 am-8 pm, Sat and Sun to 2 pm.
 Closed on Mondays and bank holidays.

 Entrance fee to the Museum of Las Cortes de Cádiz: Free.

-16. La Caleta Beach (Playa La Caleta)
+Get Tanned at La Caleta Beach (Playa La Caleta)

 Playa La Caleta is a small Cadiz beach located between the two old fortresses Castillo de Santa Catalina and Castillo de San Sebastián.
-One of the most photographed beaches in the city of Cadiz, it’s popular among local residents and also fishermen especially after sunset.
+One of the most photographed beaches in the city of Cadiz, it’s popular among local residents and also fishermen, especially after sunset.
 Fully equipped with the necessary facilities, here you can find bars and the typical beach kiosks for drinks and snacks.

-17. Victoria Beach (Playa de la Victoria)
+Relax in Victoria Beach (Playa de la Victoria)

-18. Puerta de Tierra
+Snap a Shot at Puerta de Tierra

 A majestic stronghold, 18th-century Puerta de Tierra is located at the entrance of the city of Cadiz.
-It was built by architect Torcuato Cayón and today’s appearance is the result of several later additions and remodelling.
+It was built by architect Torcuato Cayón and today’s appearance is the result of several later additions and remodeling.
 It was reopened to the public in 2013 and it adds to the wealth of Cadiz riches available to visitors.

 Address of Puerta de Tierra in Cadiz: Plaza de la Constitución.

 Opening hours of Puerta de Tierra in Cadiz: Tues-Sun 9 am-3 pm and 5-8 pm.